 Florida Medical Malpractice Statute of Limitations

 Like many states, Florida has laws that treat legal actions for medical malpractice differently from other kinds of personal injury lawsuits.
 The procedures and deadlines set forth in the Florida Comprehensive Medical Malpractice Reform Act, first enacted in 1985 and since amended, create numerous hurdles for medical malpractice victims and their attorneys to clear before they can have their day in court.
-Don’t wait for Florida’s Statute of Limitation for medical malpractice to expire.
-In this blog post, we take a deep dive into the laws that govern the timing, sequence, and substance of medical malpractice claims in the Sunshine State.
 For an even more in-depth review of the law, check out this comprehensive article published in 2003 by the Florida Bar Journal.

 A Quick Overview of What We Mean by Medical Malpractice

-But first, let’s take a quick look at what we mean by the term medical malpractice.
+First, let’s take a quick look at what we mean by the term medical malpractice.
 Technically, Florida law uses different terminology for medical malpractice, calling it instead medical negligence.
 In this blog post, however, we will use those terms interchangeably.
-Under the Florida law linked above, medical malpractice occurs when a health care provider breaches the prevailing professional standard of care in the diagnosis, treatment or care of a patient, thereby resulting in an injury or death to the patient.
+Under the Florida law linked above, medical malpractice occurs when a healthcare provider breaches the prevailing professional standard of care in the diagnosis, treatment, or care of a patient, thereby resulting in an injury or death to the patient.
 Let’s break down what that means.

 The law defines a healthcare provider as:

 - A chiropractic doctor;

 - A naturopath;

 - An optometrist;